Skreamzz/Ishwikiclone/Contributing-to-iSH-Development.md

 .gitignore
 app/FileProvider/iSHFileProvider.entitlements
 app/iSH.entitlements
-app/iSH.xcconfig                                       # More below on avoiding this one iSH.xcodeproj/project.pbxproj
+app/iSH.xcconfig                                       # More below on avoiding this one below iSH.xcodeproj/project.pbxproj
 ```

 ## Cloning and preparation